 Dengue is legally notifiable in Singapore, so it is important to seek help early.
 Your doctor can make an assessment and organise the relevant blood tests (can be daily) and monitoring needed.
 If a hospital admission is needed, this can be arranged early to reduce the risk of complications (post-viral fatigue; inflammation of the liver) and severe disease.

 Who can have the dengue vaccine?

-As per the Singapore Ministry of Health – MOH, Dengvaxia is currently the only licensed dengue vaccine approved for the prevention of dengue in those aged 12 to 45 years.
-It is, however, not suitable for individuals who have not previously been infected.
-Singapore currently does not fall into the category of requiring population vaccination without screening (as the overall numbers are below the WHO threshold), and as such, the current recommendation is that any individual who wishes to be vaccinated, should consult their doctor first.
-It is also not included in the national immunisation schedule and as such, is not eligible for government subsidy.
+The Singapore Ministry of Health (MOH) confirms Dengvaxia as the only licensed dengue vaccine approved for the prevention of dengue in those aged 12 to 45 years.
+It is not suitable for individuals who have not previously been infected.
+Singapore currently does not fall into the category of requiring population vaccination without screening (as the overall numbers are below the WHO threshold), therefore, the current recommendation is that anyone who wishes to be vaccinated, should consult their doctor first.
+It is also not included in the national immunisation schedule, so there is no eligibility for a government subsidy.

-As per the NEA, everyone must ‘Do the Mozzie Wipeout – B-L-O-C-K steps’ regularly (at least once a week in high cluster areas) to remove stagnant water:
+The NEA advises everyone must ‘Do the Mozzie Wipeout – B-L-O-C-K steps’ regularly (at least once a week in high cluster areas), to remove stagnant water.

 In addition, residents in dengue cluster areas are urged to ‘S-A-W – Spray, Apply, Wear’

 - Spray insecticide in dark corners around the house